okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 - pick up car rental @ Dublin Airport in the afternoon
 - drive to Galway

+husky bellows, wild waving of arms, glass clinking in ringed fingers, ramming the bottle down, then as it halfwaking from a hypnosis a whisper.

 #### Monday 08/11/2025 -- Galway

 #### Tuesday 08/12/2025 -- Galway -> Doolin